-A current SiLC on the SiLC list of approved mentors.
-To offer specific guidance on the requirements of becoming a SiLC beyond chartership.
-The mentor need not be from the same professional body as the applicant but will be professionally qualified with one of the profesional bodies by virtue of being a registered SiLC. by virtue of being a registered SILC.
+Mentor A current SiLC on the SiLC list of To offer specific guidance on the requirements of becoming approved mentors. a SiLC beyond chartership.
+The mentor need not be from the same professional body as the applicant but will be professsionally qualified with one of the professional bodies by virtue of being a registered SiLC.

-4.0 Brownfield Skills Development Framework (SDF)
+4.0 National Brownfield Skills Framework (NBSF)

-A copy of the SDF can be found on the SiLC website.
+A copy of the NBSF can be found on the SiLC website.
 It defines the capabilities pertinent to those operating within the brownfield, reclamation and regeneration industry and promotes development of capability by engaging individuals and organisations in proactive and progressive skills development.
 These capabilities are pertinent to all those working in the industry, encompassing private and public sector.

-The SDF was originally commissioned by SiLC in order to implement Recommendation 1.2.1 of the Brownfield Skills Strategy which was published in 2008 under funding provided by English Partnerships (now part of the Homes and Communities Agency).
+The NBSF was originally commissioned by SiLC in order to implement Recommendation 1.2.1 of the Brownfield Skills Strategy which was published in 2008 under funding provided by English Partnerships (now part of the Homes and Communities Agency).
 At that time it was known as the Land Condition Skills Development Framework.
-It has since been adopted by the Brownfield Forum (previously the Land Forum) and is referred to in the NQMS page of the CL:AIRE website.
+It has since been adopted by the National Brownfield Forum (previously the Land Forum) and is referred to in the NQMS page of the CL:AIRE website.
 It is therefore appropriate for it to be referenced here as it presents the various stages of career development for those in the brownfield, reclamation and regeneration industry.